Odohofre/HNGX/stage-1/README.md

 - Track
 - Github URL for the project

-Each element is identified bya a `data-testid` attribute for easy identification and testing.
+Each element is identified by a `data-testid` attribute for easy identification and testing.